🐌 No Delivery of Speed Post in 12 Days: 768 KM Undelivered – A Case for Urgent Postal Reform

 | Uttar Pradesh (Origin) | Shri R.K.
 Awasthi (AD/APMG-PG) | 94557 94224 | pg.up@indiapost.gov.in |

-3. Nodal Officer for Your Specific Grievance
+3. Nodal Officer for This Specific Grievance (No delivery of speed post)

 | Officer Name | Organization | Contact Number | Email Address |